-One of the newer tricks I’m trying as I restock my freezer is to prepare marinades for raw meat and freeze them together.
-While the meat is thawing in the fridge, the marinade works it’s magic.
-I’m assembling a few of my favorites to share in a future post but I’m still experimenting.
+One of the newer tricks I'm trying as I restock my freezer is to prepare marinades for raw meat and freeze them together.
+While the meat is thawing in the fridge, the marinade works it's magic.
+I'm assembling a few of my favorites to share in a future post but I'm still experimenting.
 I really wanted to have an Asian flavored one to add to my mix.
-After a quick hunt over on Tasty Kitchen, I came across this recipe.
-I was mostly interested in the marinade, but decided to try making the entire salad since it sounded so yummy.

-I froze the chicken in the marinade a couple weeks ago and made this for dinner last night.
+I froze the chicken in the marinade a couple of weeks ago and made this for dinner last night.
 I originally just halved the marinade recipe for the chicken.
-Anyone know if the other half could be made and frozen?
-I’m not sure that would work, so I decided to do it fresh on the evening I made the meal.
+Does anyone know if the other half could be made and frozen?
+I'm not sure that would work, so I decided to do it fresh on the evening I made the meal.
 This is a perfect summer recipe!
 The only thing you have to cook is the broiled chicken which you could easily take outside and pop on the grill.

 The mix of raw veggies with pasta (orzo in this instance) is cold and refreshing.
 Perfect for the 90+ degree days we've been having.
 I felt the dish was a little too pasta heavy, not enough salad.
 I tweaked the recipe to add an entire bag of spinach vs. the original 1 cup the recipe called for.
 I am not a fan of too much dressing, this quantity just barely coats the final salad when you add that much more spinach.
 If you want a bit more dressing, plan ahead and up the quantities to suit your tastes.